-Students desiring to obtain transfer credit must provide an Official Proof of Training Document from a licensed California School of Cosmetology.
+Students desiring to obtain transfer credit must provide an official transcript from a Cosmetology school approved by the California Board of Barbering and Cosmetology.
 Acceptance of transfer hours is at the complete discretion of the President/CEO.
 Transfer hours will not be accepted for students who transfer between the Cosmetology, Esthetics, and Manicuring programs.
 For example, hours completed in the Manicuring program will not be accepted towards hours in the Cosmetology program.

 Transfer hours from another institution that are accepted toward the student's educational program are counted as both attempted and completed hours for the purpose of determining when the allowable maximum time-frame has been exhausted.
 Satisfactory Academic Progress evaluation periods are based on actual contracted hours at the institution.
+An Education Plan will be formulated for all transfer students and may include credit for prior hours and academic grades, based on their previous transcript.

-NOTE: The Institution does not accept transfer hours in excess of 600 hours for the Cosmetology program and 300 hours for the Esthetics program.
+NOTE: The Institution does not accept transfer hours in excess of 400 hours for the Cosmetology program and 240 hours for the Esthetics program.
 The Institution does not accept hours for the Manicuring program.
-An outgoing student will receive an Official Proof of Training Document crediting hours completed.
+Students who complete the curriculum requirements and the total requisite clock hours in the program for which they are enrolled, will receive and official Proof of Training Document.

 All prospective transfer students must meet with the President/CEO or his designee for admissions approval and determination of the total number of transfer hours that will be accepted.

 FEE ADJUSTMENT FOR TRANSFER STUDENTS - The Institution may adjust the tuition fee schedule for transfer students on a case-by-case basis.
-For example, if the Institution accepts 600 hours from the Cosmetology program at another institution and the student provides an Official Proof of Training

-Document from a licensed California School of Cosmetology, the student would be obligated to pay for the remaining 600 hours of the Cosmetology program, plus applicable fees, books and supplies at Palomar Institute of Cosmetology in order to complete his or her training.
+For example, if the Institution accepts 400 hours from the Cosmetology program at another institution and the student provides an official transcript from a Cosmetology school approved by the California Board of Barbering and Cosmetology, the student would be obligated to pay for the remaining 600 hours of the Cosmetology program, plus applicable fees, books and supplies at Palomar Institute of Cosmetology in order to complete his or her training.